MicrosoftDocs/OfficeDocs-Support/Teams/known-issues/teams-exchange-interaction-issue.md

 Teams Calendar App requires access to the Exchange mailbox through Exchange Web Services (EWS).
 The Exchange mailbox can be online or on-premises in the scope of Exchange hybrid deployment.

+#### Issue 3: Presence information in Teams incorrect and not updating

+The Teams client can automatically update the presence information based on calendar data.
+It is important to understand that not the Teams client queries the calendar information, but the Teams backend in M365 does.
+When mailbox is hosted on Exchange Server, the Teams backend might not be able to retrieve the required data using REST API.

 ## Prerequisites

 To integrate the Microsoft Teams service with your installation of Exchange Server, make sure that your local Exchange Server environment meets the following requirements: